joheras/CLoDSA/AnnotationJ/README.md

 ## Installation

-The plugin can be installed via the ImageJ updater.
+The plugin can be installed via the ImageJ updater from the Joheras site.